Team-GhostLand/GhostLand7/README.md

 - fully removed GregTech (temproary - awaiting MidnightSP's call, but I wanted to remove all flat-out disabled mods, ahead of sending the pack to Tymon for "Bloat Evaluation")
 - added and configured Geocluster, as a way to get GregTech-style ores (temproary - awaiting MidnightSP's call)
 - Updated: Fusion, MoonlightLib, BetterLeaves, BYG, Particle Rain, Puffer, Recibles, RPG skills, Sound Physics, Aether, Trans4Sodium, VisWkbnch, Waystones
-- **BED OVERHAUL IS NOW MARKED AS SERVER-ONLY** becasue otherwise we'll probably never remember to test it and I wanted to do something about all flat-out disabled mods, ahead of sending the pack to Tymon for "Bloat Evaluation", but **IF SOME WEIRD DESYNC RELATED TO BEDS HAPPENS OR WE'LL BE OUTRIGHT UNABLE TO JOIN, THEN PLS REMEMBER IT'S MOST LIKELY BECAUSE OF THIS**
 - Some changes for server-side: Added `servers.dat` to `removals.txt`; added `server.properties`

 ### 7a21